OpenJML/openjml.github.io/tutorial/MethodCalls.md

 pre- and post-conditions.
 We know that the callee's postconditions will be true if the callee's preconditions are satisfied.
 So the caller, at the point of the method call,

 * must prove (assert) that the callee's preconditions hold
-* and then it may assume that the postconditions will hold
+* and then it may assume that the callee's postconditions will hold

 As long as we keep the callee's specifications the same, we can verify the callee and the caller independently.

-It is easy to see that this process works from verifying the methods in a program that do not call anything, to those methods that just call those leaves, all the way up to the top-level methods of the program.
+It is easy to see that this process works for verifying the methods in a program that do not call anything, to those methods that just call those leaves, all the way up to the top-level methods of the program.
 It can also be demonstrated that this process is sound when there are recursive calls, as long as it can be proved that the program terminates.

 The following code is a simple example of a two-method verification.